Your content is now Live by default

 The classic request-response pattern

-The request and response pattern is the foundation of how we fetch content on the web.
+The request and response pattern is how we fetch content on the web.
 When you click a link or type a URL, your browser sends a request to the server hosting the website.
 The server responds with the requested content, which your browser renders.
 Simple enough!

 This pattern worked well for the early web, but as applications became more dynamic and interactive, we needed more sophisticated solutions.

-For a long time, the web was primarily built on a simple client/server model.
-Take a vanilla WordPress installation: when a visitor requests a blog post, WordPress runs PHP code on the server for every visitor.
+The web was built for a simple client/server model.
+Take your vanilla WordPress install: when a visitor requests a blog post, WordPress runs PHP code on the server for every visitor.
 The template code makes a database request, generates HTML by inserting content into the template, and returns this as a response.

 This model works fine until your site gets popular.
 With many concurrent visitors, it becomes resource-intensive and can crash your server.
 The traditional solution?
 Add caching plugins.
 But suddenly, your users aren't guaranteed to get fresh content, even with aggressive cache busting.